Antlion: Pit-building species

 Funnel-shaped pits are built by members of just 3 antlion tribes: Myrmeleontini, Myrmecaelurini, and Nesoleontini.
 In these trap-building species, an average-sized larva digs a pit about 2 in (5 cm) deep and 3 in (7.5 cm) wide at the edge.
 This behavior has also been observed in the Vermileonidae (Diptera), whose larvae dig the same sort of pit to feed on ants.
 Having marked out the chosen site with a circular groove, the antlion larva begins to crawl backward, using its abdomen as a plough to dig up the soil.
 Using one of its front legs, it places heaps of loosened particles upon its head which it then flicks clear of the scene of operations.
 Continuing in this way, it gradually works its way from the circumference toward the center.
 As it slowly moves round and round, the pit gradually gets deeper and deeper, until the slope angle reaches the critical angle of repose (that is, the steepest angle the sand can maintain, where it is on the verge of collapse from slight disturbance), and the pit is solely lined by fine grains.
 By digging in a spiral when constructing its pit, the antlion minimises the time needed to complete the pit.

-Microscopic illustration of an antlion larva's pincer by Martin Frobenius Ledermüller (1759–1763), showcasing the serrated jaws used to seize prey at the bottom of its sand trap.